-Keywords are words or phrases that determine who your ad will be shown to.
+Keywords are single words or phrases that determine who your ad will be served to.

 How it works

 Keywords work differently in search results and in ad networks.